 The role that a social worker plays in the lives of their clients is paramount to the mental health of their clients and the outcome of their cases.
 This not only requires multi-skilled individuals but those who possess traits that their clients can identify with and can trust.
 Therefore, if you’re wondering what characteristics you need to have to be a successful social worker, please read our latest post and let us know if you agree!

 Arguably the most important characteristic of any social worker, empathy is the ability to identify with and understand another person’s situation and the emotions that they are going through, in order to provide comfort and support, as well as provide solutions to the issues they are experiencing.
 The people you help may be in a state of emotional distress, and for them to trust you, you have to make yourself relatable and show care and understanding.
 In fact, most social workers are empathetic by nature, being the main reason for becoming one in the first place!

 To be empathetic, you also need to have great social perceptiveness.
 This not only includes good listening skills but also being able to read between the lines, to help your clients talk about the issues that are not so easy to discuss.
-Interpreting body language, social cues, and patterns of behaviour will help with this and do require specialist skills that social workers should possess.
+Interpreting body language, social cues, and patterns of behavior will help with this and do require specialist skills that social workers should possess.

 Social workers often have to cope with busy schedules, as well as caseloads and paperwork, so being able to manage and prioritise your role as a whole is also a necessity, ensuring you give your clients as much meaningful time as is possible.

 Organisation also covers the logistical side of things.
 Clear note-taking, keeping files safe, always taking the required information with you to meetings, and planning out your days will ensure that you’re always on top of things.